mvolkmann/blog/src/swift/testflight.md

 ### Part 4 - Distributing an App

 1. Return to the App Store Connect web page and the "TestFlight" tab.
+1. In the Build section, select an uploaded built to use.
+1. In the "App Previews and Screenshots" section, add at least one screenshot for each supported device size.
+   These must have specific pixel dimensions.
+   To capture them, run the app in a simulator once for a device that has the desired size.
+   In the Simulator app, select File ...
+Save Screen which saves a screenshot in the Desktop directory.
+   On the App Store Connect page, click "Prepare for Submission" in the left nav.
+   Drag the screenshot files into the area under "Version Information".
-1. Click the "Create Group" link to add testers.
+1. Click the "Create Group" link in the light blue rectangle to add testers.
 1. Enter a group name.
 1. Check the "Enable automatic distribution" checkbox.
 1. Click the "Create" button.